by David Klein

 “That’s Cialis,” she said.
 “Levitra is doing a new series that includes speaking lines, not just video montages and voice over.
 None of the other ED commercials have actors speaking to each other.”

 “We’re shooting in Central Park, so I thought I’d take the train to Grand Central,” Sasha said.
-“It’s more relaxing, and I’m already nervous.
+“It’s more relaxing than driving, and I’m already nervous.
 With Erin leaving I didn’t have time to think about the commercial, but now that I do . . .”
+She hesitated.

 That was his cue.
 “You’ll be awesome,” Robert said.
 “You wouldn’t have gotten the job if they didn’t think you were perfect for the part.”